HOME

-Ledger in cryptocurrencies
+Ledger in Crypto

 On public blockchains, the ledger is a record of all past transactions.
 Each new transfer is added to this chain and becomes part of the permanent record.
 Since every entry links to earlier ones and uses cryptography, it is nearly impossible to change past records.
 This gives users a single, reliable source for balances and transfers.